LuisGrigore/WeatherApp/README.md

 - Default search is set to **Madrid**.
 - If the city is not found, it displays a **Not Found** message.
-- Handles errors gracefully with a fallback message."
+- Handles errors gracefully with a fallback message.